About Tom Cuccio

 My goal is to capture nature as it exists today.
 Shooting large-format 8x10 film isn’t just photography—it’s an obsession, a test of patience, and an adventure that demands everything from me.

-This process is slow, expensive, and unforgiving.
-Every frame I expose costs upwards of $100 between film, development, and high-resolution drum scans.
+The process is slow, expensive, and unforgiving.
+Every frame I expose costs over $100—between film, development, and high-resolution drum scans.
 There’s no rapid-fire burst mode, no instant feedback, no second chances.
 Just one sheet, one moment, and a bit of faith that everything—light, focus, composition, and timing—aligns.

-It starts with hauling a 40-pound camera, a massive tripod, and a bag full of film holders into the wild.
+It begins with hauling a 40-pound camera, a massive tripod, and a bag full of film holders deep into the wild.
 Setting up takes time.
-The wind can shift, the light can change, the scene can disappear before I’m even ready.
-And yet, when I finally click the shutter, there’s a feeling like no other—knowing I’ve captured something truly unique, with no way to see the results until the film is developed days or even weeks later.
+The wind can shift.
+The light can vanish.
+The scene might disappear before I’m ready.
+And yet, when I finally press the shutter, there’s a feeling like no other—knowing I’ve captured something truly unrepeatable, with no way to see the results until days or even weeks later.

 That’s the magic.
-The risk and reward.
+The risk and the reward.
 The anticipation of peeling back a developed sheet of film to see what nature gave me.
-Some frames turn out better than I ever imagined.
-Others?
-Not so much.
-But that’s what keeps me coming back—the pursuit of perfection in a process that will never be perfect.
+Some frames exceed every expectation.
+Others fall short.
+But that’s what keeps me going—the pursuit of perfection in a process that will never be perfect.

 “Photography is my lifelong passion and a way to express myself.
 Capturing the beauty of the world and sharing it with others is a fundamental part of who I am.
 Through my images, I hope to bring people along on my journeys to some of the most awe-inspiring places on Earth.”

-From an early age, I was drawn to understanding how things worked—taking them apart and putting them back together.
+From an early age, I was drawn to understanding how things work—taking them apart and putting them back together.
 Photography was no different.
-After completing my first black-and-white film class in high school, I built my own darkroom in my parents’ basement, developing film and prints by hand.
+After completing my first black-and-white film class in high school, I built a darkroom in my parents’ basement, developing film and prints by hand.

 In a digital world that moves faster than ever, I choose to slow down.
-Large-format photography forces me to be deliberate, to think through every shot, to accept the unknown.
-My work isn’t just about landscapes—it’s about the patterns, the textures, the fleeting moments that only film can capture.
+Large-format photography forces me to be intentional.
+To think through every detail.
+To embrace the unknown.
+My work isn’t just about landscapes—it’s about the textures, the patterns, the fleeting moments that only film can truly preserve.

-Each print I create is the result of intentional choices, physical effort, and relentless dedication to this craft.
+Each print I create is the result of deliberate choices, physical effort, and a relentless commitment to craft.
 This is photography at its purest—a blend of discipline, artistry, and sheer determination.

 And I wouldn’t have it any other way.